Sabir-Ali-Mondal/SAM-ScreenParser/automation_suggestion.md

 ## Worked Examples

 Goal: open the Explorer panel.
-The list contains `{"id": 12, "text": "Explorer", "type": "sidebar_item", "control_type": "PaneControl"}`.
+The list contains `{"id": 12, "text": "Explorer", "type": "sidebar_item"}`.
 The type is present and the text matches the goal, so the model emits `{"target_id": 12}`.
 The clicker resolves id 12 in the pixel list of this capture and clicks its centre.
 The agent re-captures and confirms the panel is focused.

 Goal: open the Recycle Bin on the desktop.
 The list contains `{"id": 1, "text": "Recycle Bin", "type": "sidebar_item", "control_type": "ListItemControl"}` with the app kind indicating the desktop.
 The disambiguation rule applies: a list item outside any application window is an icon.
 The model emits `{"target_id": 1, "action": "double_click"}`.
 The clicker double-clicks the resolved centre.

 Goal: act on the text `Folder` in the file tree.
-The list contains `{"id": 18, "text": "Folder", "control_type": "PaneControl"}` with no `type`.
+The list contains `{"id": 18, "text": "Folder"}` with no `type`.
 The model infers from context that this is a folder node in the explorer tree and emits `{"target_id": 18}` with the verb it chooses.
 If the model is not confident, it skips the element rather than guess.

 ## Routing Rule